dokimkhanh/dokimkhanh/README.md

-# Hi there 🍕 I'm Do Kim Khanh,
+# Hi there 🍕 I'm Khanh Do,

 I'm a net developer and a freelancer.
 My passion for software lies with dreaming up ideas and making them come true.
 I am also an code enthusiast.
 I learned a lot from the internet community and i love how everyone knowledge sharing happened through community.